The Uninviteda.k.a. “A Tale of Two Sisters,” “A Tale of 2 Sisters,” “Der Fluch der zwei Schwestern,” “Apparition”

 Arielle Kebbel, Maya Massar, Kevin McNulty, Jesse Moss, Dean Paul Gibson, Don S. Davis, Lex Burnham, Matthew Bristol, Danny Bristol, Heather Doerksen, Alfred E. Humphreys, Ryan Cowie, Troy Rudolph, John Prowse

-Producer: Cold Spring Pictures, DWBC Productions, DreamWorks SKG, MacDonald/Parkes Productions, The Montecito Picture Company, Vertigo Entertainment, Doug Davison, Casey Grant, Michael Grillo, Roy Lee, Laurie MacDonald, Walter F. Parkes, Riyoko Tanaka
+Producer Cold Spring Pictures, DWBC Productions, DreamWorks SKG, MacDonald/Parkes Productions, The Montecito Picture Company, Vertigo Entertainment, Doug Davison, Casey Grant, Michael Grillo, Roy Lee, Laurie MacDonald, Walter F. Parkes, Riyoko Tanaka

 “Fear moves in”